AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

     * [Product Recommendations](../product-recommendations/guide-overview.md)

 Luma and Adobe Commerce Core GraphQL users can install the [`catalog-adapter`](catalog-adapter.md) extension that provides Luma and Core GraphQl compatibility and disables the Adobe Commerce Product Price indexer.

+The Saas Price Indexer only works with prices displayed through Commerce Services: Live Search, Catalog Service and Product Recommendations.

 ## Usage